TIPS & IDEAS: Mixing & matching patterns

 STEP 1 FIGURE OUT YOUR COLOUR FAMILY

-Neutrals are by far the easiest and can be incorporated INTO other colour families.
+When it comes to the wild world of colour, neutrals are by far the easiest and can be incorporated INTO other colour families.

 - neutrals can range from white and brown to gray and black and everything in between

-- don’t be afraid to throw in even one or two colours from another family to add some life to a neutral-on-neutral palette
+- don’t be afraid to throw in one or two colours from another family to add some life to a neutral-on-neutral palette

 If you’re creating a palette using ALL neutrals, you’ll find it much easier to mix n’ match, without having to repeat colours from your MAIN pattern (which you’ll learn about below).